 Communicates constructive feedbac Plans for and provides meaningful su Collaborates with leadership to plan goals and supports for staff with a PIP Indicator 3.2 Highly Effective Effective Improvement Necessary Requires Action 4 Points 3 Points 2 Points 1 Points PLA Model Leader/leadership team demonstrates the ability to take initiatives and risks, while maintaining a belief and desire to learn and fully implement the PLA Model.
 Leaders consistently demonstrate the ability to be flexible and agile to the demands of the job.
 Leaders consistently experience personal effectiveness, including self-confidence and a deep belief in the learning potential and futures of our children.
 Leaders/leadership team demonstrates the ability to take initiative and risks, while maintaining a belief and desire to learn and implement most of the PLA Model.
 Leaders demonstrate the ability to be flexible and agile to the demands of the job.
 Leaders experience personal effectiveness, including self-confidence and a deep belief in the learning potential and futures of our children.
 Leaders/leadership team occasionally demonstrates the ability to take initiative and risks, while maintaining a belief and desire to learn and implement some of the PLA Model.
 Leaders sometimes demonstrate the ability to be flexible and agile to the demands of the job.
 Leaders occasionally experience personal effectiveness, including self-confidence and a deep belief in the learning potential and futures of our children.
 Leaders/leadership team rarely demonstrates the ability to take initiative and risks, while maintaining a belief and desire to learn and implement some of the PLA Model.
 Leaders rarely demonstrate the ability to be flexible and agile to the demands of the job.
 Leaders rarely experience personal effectiveness, including self-confidence and a deep belief in the learning potential and futures of our children.
-Critical Attributes Leadership: • Demonstrates growth mindset and investment in the PLA Model for self, staff and scholars • Demonstrates agility and resiliency to the demands of the job • Is steadfast in advocating for scholars and their achievements Staff: Is empowered by the use of the PLA Ascribes to the core belief in the lear Model to impact scholar achievement ning potential of all scholars Indicator 3.3 Highly Effective Effective Improvement Necessary Requires Action 4 Points 3 Points 2 Points 1 Points There are systems that allow all teachers to engage in non-evaluative coaching cycles.
-There are systems that allow all teachers to engage in non- evaluative coaching cycles.
-Some teachers have the opportunity to engage in non-evaluative coaching cycles.
+Critical Attributes Leadership: Demonstrates growth mindset and in scholars Demonstrates agility and resiliency tr Is steadfast in advocating for scholar Staff: Is empowered by the use of the PLA Ascribes to the core belief in the lear Model to impact scholar achievement ning potential of all scholars Indicator 3.3 Highly Effective Highly Effective Effective In 4 Points 3 Points Requires Action 4 Points 1 Points to engage in non-evaluative coaching teachers to engage in non- evaluative engage Some teachers have the opportunity to engage in non-evaluative coaching cycles.
 Coaching cycles are not present.
 Opportunities for observation and feedback are only available when tied to evaluation.